 - CAR T-cell therapy (KYMRIAH™) for relapsed or treatment-resistant leukemia and lymphoma

-- Luxturna™ gene therapy for inherited retinal eye disease
+- Luxturna™ gene therapy for inherited retinal disorder

 - SKYSONA® gene therapy for cerebral adrenoleukodystrophy (CALD)

 - Zolgensma® gene therapy for spinal muscular atrophy (SMA)

 Beta thalassemia gene therapy (Zynteglo®)